Color by Category

 He named the vertical column as “groups” and horizontal rows as” period.

 (a) The table was found in the sequence of atomic masses as we can see in the table.

 (b) But some of the elements were placed before than any other slightly light element of the table.
-For example: cobalt (along with an atomic mass of 58.9) was placed in slightly higher than a nickel (along with the atomic mass of 58.7) and even we can see such anomaly in the periodic table classification of elements.
+For example: cobalt (along with an atomic mass of 58.9) was placed slightly higher than nickel (along with the atomic mass of 58.7) and we can even see such anomaly in the periodic table classification of elements.

 (c) Eka - word of Sanskrit was emphasized by the Mendeleev to that undiscovered element in that time.
 It means that the undiscovered element would be mentioned in the hollow cards place or the unfilled slots of the periodic table

 For example:- gallium, scandium, and germanium and other element were discovered later, they would add in the classification of the periodic table of the element in the Sanskrit style of Eka-silicon, Eka-boron, Eka-aluminium and other further discovered elements like this.
 Further discovered element of aluminium would be mentioned as Eka-aluminium and later discovered elements as the -gallium in the table of the elements of the periodic table.